 Your health visitor takes over your care from the midwife.
 She is fully qualified nurse who has had extra training in caring for people in the community.
 Her role is to help families, especially those with young children, to keep healthy.

-Helen, our regular Health Visitor, provides support from the surgery twice a month.
+Helen, our regular Health Visitor, provides support from the surgery.

 Physiotherapists are specially trained and regulated professionals who consider the body as a whole, rather than just focusing on the individual aspects of an injury or illness.